-It seeks to ensure that sufficient funding is available in line with policy and to maintain the agreed targeted headroom to key financial ratios.
-Long-term borrowings are mainly at fixed rates to provide certainty or are indexed to inflation to match the Group's inflation-linked (RPI) cash flows.
+The Group's treasury function operates with the delegated authority of, and under policies approved by, the Board.
+The treasury function does not act as a profit centre and does not undertake any speculative trading activity.
+It seeks to ensure that sufficient funding is available in line with policy and to maintain the agreed targeted headroom on key financial ratios.
+Long-term borrowings are at fixed rates to provide certainty or are indexed to inflation to match the Group's inflation-linked (RPI) cash flows.